JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/ratios.md

 The formula is as follows:

-- Return on Invested Capital = Net Operating Profit After Taxes / Average Invested Capital
+- Return on Invested Capital = (Net Income
+- Paid Dividends) / Average Invested Capital

 **Args:**
+ - <u>dividend_adjusted (bool, optional):</u> Whether to adjust the net operating profit after taxes with the dividends paid.
+Defaults to True.
  - <u>rounding (int, optional):</u> The number of decimals to round the results to.
 Defaults to 4.
  - <u>growth (bool, optional):</u> Whether to calculate the growth of the ratios.
 Defaults to False.
  - <u>lag (int | str, optional):</u> The lag to use for the growth calculation.
 Defaults to 1.